Malpaca/FFXIV-Shopper/README.md

   --file FILE, -f FILE  Path to json
   --datacenter DATACENTER, -dc DATACENTER
                         Shopper datacenter name
+  --seperate            Create different shopping list for each section of the JSON file: interior/exterior fixture/furnitures
-  --verbose, -v         Verbose, display specific listing for each item instead of just average
+  --verbose             Verbose, display specific listing for each item instead of just average
 ```
 To have a taste with the example json file, run
 ```